 At Financial Technologies & Management, we offer Indianapolis nonprofit financial management training and nonprofit management solutions.
 We have been helping nonprofits in Indianapolis save time and make sound decision with nonprofit management solutions since 1999.
 Our nonprofit management solutions provide training and tools that focus on best practices, so you can lead and better serve your nonprofit.
 Successful nonprofits start with strong nonprofit financial management and planning.
 This is why at Financial Technologies & Management we offer many targeted training areas from CFO training to nonprofit accounting training.
 Our nonprofit financial management training allows you to enhance your financial management skills to make sound decisions.

-FTM Nonprofit Forum for April 24, 2019 – Building a Superior Budget
+FTM Nonprofit Forum for April 24, 2019 – Building a Superior Budget during uncertain times

 April 24 @ 11:30 am - 1:00 pmFree